 Operation Backpack® Sends 20,000 Children Living in Shelters Back to School with the Supplies They Need

-This year, together with 2,000 volunteers and thousands more who donated, Volunteers of America-Greater New York (VOA-GNY) was able to distribute 20,000 new backpacks full of supplies to nearly 250 shelters across New York City, including 500 backpacks to students at PATH, where families apply for temporary housing.
+This year, together with 2,000 volunteers and thousands more who donated, VOA-Greater New York (VOA-GNY) was able to distribute 20,000 new backpacks full of supplies to nearly 250 shelters across New York City, including 500 backpacks to students at PATH, where families apply for temporary housing.
 Each shelter also received an additional backpack for every grade group and gender.

 Operation Backpack® is truly a city-wide effort as shown by the dedicated groups of individuals, families, community groups, corporate partners, and official sponsors who volunteered throughout our five Sort Week(s).
 Many individuals even returned to volunteer two or three times, bringing friends and family along to help.
 The work that we do at Sort Space is not always easy.
 There’s heavy lifting involved when we’re “pulling” full, completed backpacks and loading them into carts donated by Walgreens/Duane Reade to meet the requested amount of backpacks for a shelter.
 It also requires attention to detail, as volunteers make sure the backpacks coming in from the public drive are filled with every grade-specific supply that a child will need for the school year.
 Regardless of the task, our volunteers exhibit a dedication to the cause and to the students living in shelters across the city each year.